Translation

 Tela de Sevoya / Onioncloth

-A book by Miriam Moscona, translated by Antena (Jen Hofer with John Pluecker)
+A bilingual edition of a book by Miriam Moscona, translated by Antena (Jen Hofer with John Pluecker)

 Les Figues Press, 2017